dgonz64/redux-form-auto/docs_src/guide.rst

-maxChildren number   Maximum amount of children an array field can have min         number   Minimum length of the value max         number   Maximum length of the value required    bool     The value can't be empty or undefined validation  function Function that takes the value and entry and returns validity accept      regex    Regex.
+maxChildren number   Maximum amount of children an array field can have min         number   Minimum length of the value max         number   Maximum length of the value required    boolean  The value can't be empty or undefined validation  function Function that takes the value and entry and returns validity accept      regex    Regex.
 The value matches the regex reject      regex    The value is not matching the regex